Commencement

 In addition to being an exceptional setting for educational and research programs, the Medical Center offers a variety of high-quality healthcare services to patients throughout central Pennsylvania.

-In addition to the main hospital, Penn State Children’s Hospital and Penn State Cancer Institute, Penn State Health includes Penn State Health St. Joseph in Reading.
-Penn State Holy Spirit and two adult acute care hospitals, Penn State Health Hampden Medical Center and Penn State Health Lancaster Medical Center.
+In addition to the main hospital, Penn State Health Golisano Children’s Hospital and Penn State Cancer Institute, Penn State Health includes Penn State Health St. Joseph in Reading; Penn State Holy Spirit and two adult acute care hospitals, Penn State Health Hampden Medical Center and Penn State Health Lancaster Medical Center.
 Penn State Health also includes Penn State Rehabilitation Hospital, Pennsylvania Psychiatric Institute, outpatient surgery, an endoscopy center, and a growing network of more than 100 outpatient clinics throughout central Pennsylvania.
 Hershey Medical Center is a leader in providing leading-edge clinical programs in areas including cancer, heart and vascular, neurosciences, orthopedics, pediatrics, high-risk obstetrics and comprehensive breast care services.

-Penn State College of Medicine and Penn State Health make up one of the nation’s premier university-affiliated academic health systems, recruiting faculty members who are internationally known for their accomplishments in research, education and patient care.
+Penn State College of Medicine and Penn State Health make up one of the nation’s premier university-affiliated health systems, recruiting faculty members who are internationally known for their accomplishments in research, education and patient care.

 Graduate Student Oath